Eliav2/how-react-hooks-work/How React hooks works.md

 - [Examples](#Examples) - Examples that demonstrate everything that explained in this article with increasing difficulty rate.

+Which of you that will finish reading the article to the end, and will really understand the latest example, will no longer be surprised by unexpected problems when using hooks in a components with a complicated lifecycle.

 The article's is not for starters, and I will assume that you have some experience with React and React hooks.

 ## Definitions